-The Department of Modern Languages at Carnegie Mellon offers two graduate programs, a Ph.D. in Second Language Acquisition and a Masters in Applied Second Language Acquisition, and a Masters in Global Communication & Applied Translation.
+The Department of Modern Languages at Carnegie Mellon offers three graduate programs: a Ph.D. in Second Language Acquisition, a Masters in Applied Second Language Acquisition, and a Masters in Global Communication & Applied Translation.

 The Masters in Applied Second Language Acquisition is a one-year intensive program preparing U.S. and international students for careers in second language teaching in Arabic, Chinese, French, German, Italian, Japanese, Russian, Spanish, and English as a Second Language (ESL).
 The program draws on strengths of the Department of Modern Languages at Carnegie Mellon in the areas of second-language acquisition, cultural studies, pedagogy, and technology-enhanced learning.

 The Ph.D. in Second Language Acquisition (SLA) program provides students and future professionals with a theoretical grounding in linguistics and cognitive sciences, coupled with broad training in qualitative and quantitative research methodology.
 The goal of the program is to create independent and insightful researchers capable of using analytical and empirical methods to illuminate and understand the acquisition, use, and maintenance of second languages.